Cheltenham College: History

+Student body

-Cheltenham has approximately 640 pupils (a fifth being day pupils) between the ages of 13 and 18.
-The fees are between approximately £31,000 - £43,000 per annum, making it amongst the most expensive schools in the United Kingdom.
-The school is now co-educational and maintains a strong academic reputation, with the majority of pupils going to The Russell Group Universities, and around 7% going on to Oxford and Cambridge universities.
+Cheltenham has approximately 720 pupils (a fifth being day pupils) between the ages of 13 and 18.
+The fees are between approximately £37,000–£50,500 per annum, making it amongst the most expensive schools in the United Kingdom.
+The school claims to have a strong academic reputation, with the majority of pupils going to The Russell Group Universities, and around 7% going on to Oxford and Cambridge universities.
 Both GCSE and A Level results are among the highest in Gloucestershire.

-There is also a prep school, Cheltenham College Preparatory School, most of whose pupils go on to the senior school.

-Cheltenham has links with the Wynberg Boys' High School in Cape Town, South Africa—an all-boys boarding school coincidentally established in 1841, the same year as Cheltenham.

-Structure

-Cheltenham College consists of a preparatory school and senior school and educates students from ages 3 to 18.
-The boarding programme is also available to preparatory school students.
-The school offers the following courses: